-- Insert your blank floppy disk into the disk drive.
-Check the disk directory to make sure your disk is formatted and is free of any viruses.
-A simple way to achieve this is to format the disk, but you will lose any information stored on the disk. - Start the LabVIEW application from the LabVIEW group in the Start menu of the task bar.

-When prompted to open an existing or new VI, select New VI.

-When the new VI windows appear, select Show Tools Palette from the Windows pull down menu in the LabView window to display the Tools palette.
-Note that this palette will often come up automatically.

-From the Tools palette, select the Positioning tool, I. (Table 3-1 describes several commands and tools, including the Positioning tool.)

-From the File menu, select Save As and save the file to your floppy disk (drive a:) under a suitable name.
-The file extension must be \.vi.
+- a.
+Start the LabVIEW® application from the LabVIEW® group in the Start menu of the task bar. - b.
+When prompted to open an existing or new VI, select New VI. - c.
+When the new VI windows appear, select Show Tools Palette from the Windows pull down menu in the LabVIEW® window to display the Tools palette.
+Note that this palette will often come up automatically. - d.
+From the Tools palette, select the Positioning tool, several commands and tools, including the Positioning tool.) - e.
+From the File menu, select Save As and save the file to your floppy disk (drive a:) or hard under a suitable name.
+If you are working in the circuits lab we recommend that you save your file to a floppy which you can take with you since we cannot guarantee that it will remain on the hard drive.
+When you save the file it must be saved with the file extension .vi.
 It is a good idea to save the file every few minutes during the development process.
-Save the file after making a change you want to keep.

-Review the commands and tools in Table 3-1.
+Save the file after making a change you want to keep. - f.
+Review the commands and tools in Table 1-1.

-Command/Tool Purpose Used When Picture -- -------------- --------- ----------- ---------

-Delete key Deletes selected objects There are unwanted objects in the program <delete></delete> Ctrl-S Saves files You want to save your Changes <ctrl-s></ctrl-s> Positioning tool Moves and selects objects You need to move or delete program elements or insert new ones Wiring tool Connects objects together Program elements must be connected to allow data to flow between them Ctrl-B Removes all broken wires There are several unwanted wires in the program; use with caution <ctrl-b></ctrl-b> Operating tool Changes values You need to change a value in a front panel object 2 m Text tool Edits text You need to change a label or a comment A
+Command/Tool Purpose Used When Picture Delete key Deletes selected objects There are unwanted objects in the <delete></delete> program Ctrl-S Saves files You want to save your Changes <ctrl-s></ctrl-s> Positioning tool Moves and selects objects You need to move or delete program elements or insert new ones Wiring tool Connects objects together Program elements must be connected to allow data to flow between them Ctrl-B Removes all broken wires There are several unwanted wires in the program; use with caution <ctrl-b></ctrl-b> Operating tool Changes values You need to change a value in a front panel object £.
+Text tool Edits text You need to change a label or a comment A

-Table 3-1.
+Table 1-1.
 Table 1: Some Useful Commands and Tools

-- 2. Virtual instrument programming: - Click on the diagram window (the window with the white background) to bring it to the front. - Insert a While Loop into the diagram window.
+2. Virtual instrument programming:

+- a.
+Click on the diagram window (the window with the white background) to bring it to the front. - b.
+Insert a While Loop into the diagram window.
 First, open the Functions palette by clicking the right mouse button with the cursor in the diagram window.
 Then move the pointer down to the Structures palette button (upper left button).
+When

-When the cursor reaches the button, a palette of program elements will appear.
-Click on the While Loop (icon on the far right in the top row). - The While Loop first appears in the diagram window as a box-shaped cursor.
+- the cursor reaches the button, a palette of program elements will appear.
+Click on the While Loop (icon on the far right in the top row). - c.
+The While Loop first appears in the diagram window as a box-shaped cursor.
 Insert the loop by placing the cursor in the upper left corner of the diagram window and clicking and dragging the icon to the lower right corner.
 Make the While Loop almost as large as the window, but don't fill the entire window.